cbg-ethz/V-pipe/README.md

 Different ways of initializing V-pipe are presented below.
 We strongly encourage you to deploy it [using the quick install script](#using-quick-install-script), as this is our preferred method.

+To configure V-pipe refer to the documentation present in [config/README.md](config/README.md).

-V-pipe expects the input samples to be organized in a [two-level](config/#samples) directory hierarchy, and the sequencing reads must be provided in a sub-folder named `raw_data`.
+V-pipe expects the input samples to be organized in a [two-level](config/README.md#samples) directory hierarchy, and the sequencing reads must be provided in a sub-folder named `raw_data`.
 Further details can be found on the [website](https://cbg-ethz.github.io/V-pipe/usage/).

-We provide [virus-specific base configuration files](config/#virus-base-config) which contain handy defaults for, e.g., HIV and SARS-CoV-2.
+We provide [virus-specific base configuration files](config/README.md#virus-base-config) which contain handy defaults for, e.g., HIV and SARS-CoV-2.
 Set the virus in the general section of the configuration file:
 ```yaml
 general:
   virus_base_config: hiv